Michael Todd (rugby union): Professional career

 He has refereed in the Scottish Premiership.
 He has also refereed in Scottish Varsity matches.

 Todd refereed in his first Super 6 match on the 22 November 2019 when he took charge of Boroughmuir Bears v Heriot's Rugby.

 He is a member of the Borders Referee Society.
 He is on the Scottish Rugby Union's Premier Panel of referees.

 International career

 Todd has been Assistant Referee for the Belgium v Georgia match in March 2019.

 Outside of rugby

 Todd is an army reservist and is a trainee accountant.

+He also has recently become a best man for an upcoming wedding.
+His chief role is to provide a speech and organise the stag do.